 Nina Thevenin, sophomore

-Cassie Small, and Booker earned the school record, breaking their previous record from this year.
+Cassie Small, and Booker set a GCU record, breaking their previous record from this season.

 The men's 4x100 relay consisting of senior